msrxse/react-challenges/README.md

 - Implement a Virtualized List
 - Create a Reusable Form Component with Validation
 - Implement a Dynamic Form with Field Arrays
+- Implement a Context API for Global State